 List of Election Officials at a Polling Place

 a.
 Moderators.
 The Moderator serves as the chief public official at each polling place.

 b.
 Assistant Registrars.
 The assistant registrars deal with all voters whose names are not on the official voting list and all other problems.

 c.
 Checkers.
-The Official Checkers locate a voter’s name in the official lists and check-off that he has come to vote on election day.
+The Official Checkers locate a voter’s name in the official lists and mark the list to record that the voter has come to vote in person on election day.
 They also check each voter’s identification pursuant to state law.
 Any problems are referred to the moderator and assistant registrars.

 d.
 Ballot Clerks.
-The Ballot Clerk gives each voter a ballot after he has passed the checkers’ table and offers him a privacy folder.
-If the voter has spoiled his ballot or wishes to change it, the ballot clerk may give him a new ballot in exchange for his old ballot.
+The Ballot Clerk gives each voter who has checked in a ballot and offers the voter a privacy folder.
+Any who voter spoils his ballot, or wishes to change it, may get a new ballot in exchange for his old ballot.
 The Ballot Clerk keeps track of the number of ballots issued.

 e.
 Tabulator Tenders.
 The Tabulator Tender is in charge of the voting tabulator and for assisting voters who ask for assistance, while preserving the voters’ right to ballot secrecy.
 The Tabulator Tender is position at least three to four feet from the Tabulator.

 f.
 Demonstrators.
 Demonstrators are available to educate voters on the correct manner in which to cast their ballots and are available to answer questions from voters about the process.
 The also assist the Moderator in crowd control.
 They are usually appointed for elections where a high turn-out is expected.